codeofmahesh/Discord-clone/README.md

 # Discord-clone
-Creating a clone of discord.
+Creating a clone of discord.test